 You are, no doubt, already aware of our tennis and pickle ball court available for your personal use and the use of your guests.
 You may have already enjoyed our paved walking path with its lovely landscaping and other features.

 At the time you purchased your lot and/or home, you should have been given a copy of our “Conditions, Covenants, and Restrictions” or CC&Rs.
 If not, this document, along with a great deal of additional information about your new community can be found on our website: http://www.anasazihoa.com

 (see the DOCUMENTS and ACC sections of the site for the CCRs and other related documentation).

-Now that I have mentioned the ACC, it is important that you understand its function.
+It is important that you understand the ACC's function.
 It is designed to keep our neighborhood the kind of place that originally attracted you and all of your new neighbors.
 To do this, all of us have agreed to follow certain rules and practices outlined in our CC&R’s and augmented by the ACC Rules.
-We urge you to read them at your convenience and should you have any questions, you may contact our Community Association Manager
+We urge you to read them at your convenience and should you have any questions, you may contact HOAMCO's Geraldine Pearman